Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Federated Learning Environment

-Some existing asynchronous community mixing approaches \cite{xie2019asynchronous,sprague2018asynchronous} compute a weighted average using a mixing hyperparameter between the current community and the committing local model of a requesting learner.
-In contrast, using our caching approach every contributed local model is always considered in the community model and in turn alleviate the mixing hyperparameter dependence.

-Figure~\ref{fig:CommunityWithAndWithoutCache} shows the computation cost for different sizes of a ResNet community model (from Resnet-20 to Resnet-200), in the Cifar-100 domain, as the federation increases to 1000 learners.
-With our caching mechanism the time to compute a community model remains constant, while it significantly increases without it.
+Some existing asynchronous community mixing approaches~\cite{xie2019asynchronous,sprague2018asynchronous} compute a weighted average using a mixing hyperparameter between the current community and the committing local model of a requesting learner.
+In contrast, our caching approach eliminates this mixing hyperparameter dependence and performs a weighted aggregation using all recently contributed local models.
+Figure~\ref{fig:CommunityWithAndWithoutCache} shows the computation cost for different sizes of a ResNet community model (from Resnet-20 to Resnet-200), in the CIFAR-100 domain, as the federation increases to 1000 learners.
+With our caching mechanism the time to compute a community model remains constant irrespective of the number of participating learners, while it significantly increases without it.

-\textbf{Model Exchange Tier.} Every learner in the federation contacts the controller for a community update once it completes its local training and shares its local model with the controller.
-Upon computing the new community model, the controller sends the new model to every requesting learner and the learner continues its next training cycle.
-This model exchange is represented with requests R1 to R6 in Figure \ref{fig:MetisSystemArchitecture}.
+\paragraph{Model Exchange Tier.} This tier follows a stateful client-server communication architecture~\cite{hauswirth1999component}.
+Every learner in the federation contacts the controller for a community update once it completes its locally assigned training and shares its local model with the controller.
+Upon computing the new community model, in the synchronous and semi-synchronous cases, the controller broadcasts the new model to all learners, while in the asynchronous case, the controller sends the new model to the requesting learner.
+Figure~\ref{fig:MetisSystemArchitecture} represents the model exchange of the semi/synchronous cases with requests R1 to R6.

-\textbf{Learners \& Data Tier.} All learners train on the same neural network architecture with identical hyperparameter values (learning rate, batch size, etc), starting from the same initial (random) model state, and using the same local SGD optimizer.
-The number of local steps a learner performs before issuing an update request can be defined in terms of epochs or batches (cf. Section \ref{sec:FederatedLearningPolicies}).
+\paragraph{Learners \& Data Tier.} In the current work, all learners train on the same neural network architecture with identical hyperparameter values (learning rate, batch size, etc.), starting from the same initial (random) model state, and using the same local SGD optimizer (but see future work in Section~\ref{sec:Discussion}).
+The number of local steps a learner performs before issuing an update request are defined either in terms of epochs/batches or the maximum scheduled time (see Eq. \ref{eq:SemiSynchronousScheduling}).
 Every learner trains on its own local training dataset and no data is shared.